DocsUser Guide

 3. 3The filter appears in Dashboard → Saved filters.

-4. 4Click any saved filter to instantly restore the catalog to that view.
+4. 4Click any saved filter to restore the catalog to that view.

 5. 5Use the share icon to generate a permalink — anyone with the link can view the same filtered catalog, no login required.